Robomikel/steamer/README.md

  * Monitor * monitor script in server folder as scheduled task to check process and start if needed, Send Discord Alert
  * Discord Alert * Discord script in server folder. requires Discord webhook

+ # Mod
+ * Insurgency - option for sourcemod and Meta Mod install
+ * Rust - option for Oxide install

 - - - -